Symphony No. 3 (Davies): Analysis

+I. Lento – Adagio – Andante – Moderato – Allegretto – Allegro moderato – Allegro – Allegro alla breve

 The symphony begins with a movement approximating the traditional sonata-allegro form.
 It begins in slow tempo in the tonality of D, quoting in the flutes a plainsong addressed to the Archangel Michael, "Sancte Michael Archangele, defende nos in praelio", and the movement becomes progressively faster until the opening material and tonality returns and "the music is blown right away, as if it were on scurrying air-currents".

 The pitches of the chant are first "sieved" by to retain only the first occurrence of pitch classes.
 This results in a seven-note sequence, which is expanded to an eight-note set by the arbitrary addition of D. This set is then arranged in an 8 x 8 transposition square (where the row is transposed successively to begin on each of its eight pitches), and this square is manipulated according to the 64-element Magic Square of Mercury.

 At the same time, durations are built according to Fibonacci numbers descending from 21 downwards, with each number representing a multiple of a breve unit.
-Within this process of acceleration the pitch material converges onto a centre of F which, together with B and A-flat, forms an alternative tonal centre to the tonic D throughout the symphony.
+Within this process of acceleration the pitch material converges onto a centre of F which, together with B and A♭, forms an alternative tonal centre to the tonic D throughout the symphony.

+II.
+Scherzo I. Allegro

 The second and third movements are a pair of scherzos.
 The composer likens the second movement to the visual experience of contemplating a Brunelleschi church nave from a fixed central point.
 In addition, there was a "physical inspiration", of nesting seabirds wheeling around a towering cliff face.

+III.
+Scherzo II.
+Allegro vivace: scorrevole e bisbigliando

 The second of the pair of scherzos distorts the perspective of the first, as if the same nave were being seen from one side.
 In this movement, the composer consciously borrows a device from the "Burlesque" movement of Mahler's Ninth Symphony, "where the tumult stops and the composer lets in 'windows'", through which slow passages of the adagio finale are glimpsed.

 The form of the third movement affects the finale in three ways.
 First, the "windows" disrupt the musical continuity of the previous two movements, and thereby "reducing, but not totally avoiding, the likelihood of an archetypal formal design being used in the finale".
 Second, the windows' tonality of C♯, the modal dominants G♯ and F, and the diatonic dominant A (all established by the timpani), anticipate the finale.
 Thirdly, the windows sections, characterised by texture rather than by motif, recur twice in the finale.